Find out all the latest news and updates from us.

 Humber NHS FT has been in early discussions with The Tavistock and Portman NHS Foundation Trust to work collaboratively with the Anna Freud Centre to introduce the i-THRIVE model within…

-You can call our Contact Point teams between 9am and 5pm on weekdays to discuss possible referrals.
+Both Contact Point teams can be contacted between 9am and 5pm on weekdays.

 Hull Contact Point on 01482 303688

 Young people and children might not want to seek out help as they might feel like they are causing a fuss or that they might get into trouble, they might even feel that telling someone will only make their problems worse.
 If they don’t speak up they often display signs that they are suffering with mental health issues and require professional help.

 A doctor, social worker or school nurse can offer further support, and if they believe CAMHS is a suitable service, they will send a referral.

 To discuss a concern with a Humber Safeguarding Practitioner for either adults or children please contact the central administration team on 01482 335810, they will ensure your call is dealt with.